MicrosoftLearning/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/da-100-10a_instructions.md

 	![Picture 27](Linked_image_Files/PowerBI_Lab10A_image25.png)

 	*In the next exercise, you’ll refresh the dataset.
 Typically, this should be done by using scheduled refresh, and Power BI could use a gateway to connect to the SQL Server database.
 However, due to constraints in the classroom setup, there is no gateway.
-So, you’ll opening Power BI Desktop, perform a manual data refresh, and the upload the file*.
+So, you’ll open Power BI Desktop, perform a manual data refresh, and upload the file*.

 # Exercise 2: Refresh the Dataset